ceph/ceph/doc/install/upgrading-ceph.rst

 dependencies and reinstall.

-.. _manually: ../install-storage-cluster/
+.. _using your distro's package manager: ../install-storage-cluster/
 .. _Operating a Cluster: ../../rados/operations/operating
 .. _Monitoring a Cluster: ../../rados/operations/monitoring
-.. _release notes: ../../release-notes
+.. _release notes document of your release: ../../releases